 The subject of this article is a bit unusual among chess publications, as there hasn’t been talked much about the role of the king in the middlegame.
 It is well known that the king is the most important piece in the endgame.

-A centralized king is without a doubt a factor that gives advantage in the endgame.
+A centralized king is without a doubt a factor that gives an advantage in the endgame.

 Apparently, this resource comes from each player’s creative mind and courage to walk with the king all the way into the enemy’s territory.
 Needless to say it takes precise calculation and good intuition to make sure the king’s walk is safe.
 In this article we have chosen a few examples in which at some point the king took the leading role in the battle and went ahead to help the rest of his army.